 Guidelines for semantic zoom

-A semantic zoom control allows the user to toggle between two different views of the same data set.
-As opposed to a standard graphical zoom, which scales up or down the size and detail of objects, semantic zoom changes the parameters and layout of a graphical representation and modifies the display of the structure and selection of data.
+A semantic zoom control enables the user to toggle between two different views of the same data set.
+It changes the parameters and layout of a graphical representation and modifies the display of the structure and selection of data.

 - An app can contain only one semantic zoom control.